Terms & Conditions

 Arrivals and Departures

 You can check in at Crossways Guest House from 1.00 pm.
 If however your room is not ready you are welcome to collect your keys and leave your luggage.
 Please let us have your time of arrival so that we are here to welcome you.
-We ask that your room is vacated by 11.00 am during the week and 11.30 am at weekends.
+We ask that your room is vacated by 11.00 am.

 Your booking is as contracted for the number of nights and people.
 You are not allowed to have additional people staying in the room over and above the number contracted (i.e. you cannot have four people sleeping in the triple room) without prior agreement.
 Crossways Guest House reserves the right to charge the full rate for any such unauthorised stay and/or to terminate the booking.
 In this eventuality, we will levy a charge of 75% of the agreed booking fee for any unused nights.

-All cancellations of accommodation must be given at least 48 hours prior to your arrival date, thereafter a full charge will be made for the first night.
+All cancellations of accommodation must be given at least 24 hours prior to your arrival date, thereafter a full charge will be made for the first night.
+This applies for bookings for stays up to 31 December 2021, the cancellation period is 48 hours thereafter.
 We also reserve the right to charge for 75% of booked value for consecutive nights if we are unable to resell your room.
 We reserve the right to charge for unused nights in the event of an early departure.

 Crossways Guest House is unable to accommodate children under the age of 11.